35 Reasons to Work From Home: Remote Work Benefits in 2024

 What’s more you than having picture collages all over the walls?
 Do sober colors and fur carpets scream you?
 What about a stuffed unicorn or two?
 Personalizing your office space means more than just furniture, though!
 You can also listen to your favorite music, use a scent diffuser, and play with the lighting to suit your needs.

-Working from home, you can decorate your workspace however you'd like, in ways that boost your own productivity and joy on the job.
+Working from home, you can decorate your workspace however you'd like, boosting your productivity and joy on the job.

 10. Access a wider talent pool